IUI: Intrauterine Insemination

 17th July 2018

-In the second edition of our new blog series, we continue to breakdown the myths, medical jargon and statistics to give a comprehensive guide to treatments for infertility.
-This week we discuss IUI.
+In our new blog series, we’re breaking down myths and medical jargon to give a comprehensive guide to infertility treatments.
+This week, we’re discussing IUI.

 What is IUI?

 Intrauterine insemination (IUI) is a medical procedure where a catheter is inserted in to the vagina and guided towards the uterus.
-A sperm sample is then inserted in to the catheter, leading it directly to the womb, aiming to get the sample as close to the released egg as possible.
+A sperm sample is inserted in to the catheter, leading it directly to the womb.
+The aim is to get the sample as close to the released egg as possible.

-Depending on your situation you may decide to use your partner’s sperm or donor sperm.
-If using your partner’s sperm, he will be asked to produce a sperm sample on the day of your IUI procedure.
-The sperm sample can be prepared in a number of different ways.
-Sperm washing is a common method where the sperm is ‘washed’ to create a concentrated sample of healthy, viable sperm.
+You may decide to use your partner’s sperm or donor sperm.
+If using your partner’s sperm, he’ll be asked to produce a sperm sample on the day of your procedure.
+The sperm sample can be ‘prepared’ in a number of ways.
+Sperm ‘washing’ is a common method where the sperm is ‘washed’ to create a concentrated sample of healthy, viable sperm.
 In cases where donor sperm is being used, the procedure is almost identical, but the sperm will have been collected previously, and frozen until the day it is required.
 This sperm will have been screened for diseases and tested to ensure it is viable.

 Is it right for me?

 IUI can be good option in a number of different circumstances.
 NHS funding for IUI is not the same across the UK, and is usually only offered to couples where vaginal intercourse cannot take place, either for physical or psychological reasons; or where there is a medical condition such as HIV which makes it unsafe to have unprotected sex.
-It is not routinely offered to other couples as the evidence shows that the success rates are not much better than regular sexual intercourse.
+IUI isn’t routinely offered to other couples.
+This is because evidence shows success rates aren’t much better than that of regular sexual intercourse.

-IUI may also be accessed privately.
-For female same-sex couples and single women who are wanting to have a baby, they will only be eligible for NHS funded IVF treatment if they have had 6 cycles of IUI in a clinical setting which has been unsuccessful.
-This IUI treatment would have to be self-funded.
+You can also access IUI privately.
+Female same-sex couples and single women who want a baby are only be eligible for NHS-funded IVF treatment if they’ve had 6 cycles of unsuccessful IUI in a clinical setting.
+You would’ve had to self-fund this IUI treatment.

 What are the risks?

-Frozen sperm has been proven to be less successful than fresh sperm, which is something to consider, especially if you are using donor sperm.
-You can increase the chances of conceiving by IUI by taking medication (eg. clomiphene) to stimulate ovulation and trying to monitor your cycle carefully so you have the procedure at the optimal time for fertilisation.
+Using frozen sperm is less successful than fresh sperm.
+Do keep this in mind if using donor sperm.
+You can increase the chances of conceiving via IUI by taking medication (eg. clomiphene) to stimulate ovulation.
+You can also monitor your cycle carefully so you have the procedure at the optimal time for fertilisation.